Saizench/Py-auto/README.md

-> this is a sample of my local project and primarily used for personal purposes so it means it is updated but now outside of github since its supposed to be a personal project after all.
-But I'm planing to improve and maybe update my github repositories more
+> this is a sample of my old local project which i keep updating and primarily use it for personal purposes so it means it is updated but mainly outsided of the github